mmterpstra/molgenis-c5-TumorNormal/README.md

 	interval_list file to limit/split your datasets.
 ```

 Methods
 ------------

 Variant Calling
 ===============

-The variant calling pipeline is an implementation of the GATK pipeline using molgenis compute as workflow management software.
+The variant calling pipeline is an implementation of a variant calling pipeline using the GATK tools and molgenis compute as workflow management software.
 As variant caller this pipeline uses the `HaplotypeCaller` instead of `Mutect` this because the sensitivity of `Mutect` needs multiple normal samples to correct for the senstivity if the caller.
 Alignment of reads was done using BWA [cite](http://arxiv.org/abs/1303.3997) and the Genome Analysis Toolkit (GATK) [cite](https://www.broadinstitute.org/gatk/about/citing-gatk).
 Using the GRCH37 decoy build from the GATK bundle.
 Picard Tools was used for format conversion and Marking duplicates.
 Annotation of the variants was done using
 SnpEff [pubmed](http://www.ncbi.nlm.nih.gov/pubmed/22728672) / SnpSift [pubmed](http://www.ncbi.nlm.nih.gov/pubmed/22435069) with the ensembl release 75 gene annotations and the dbNSFP2.7 database ,
 the GATK was used with variant annotations of dbsnp 138, Cosmic v72, 1000 genomes phase 3 and Exac 0.3 databases.
 The data was filtered for quality metrics according to GATK recommendations (described below) and custom filters for population frequency and variant effect.

 Cnv Analysis
 ============

 Copy number variation data were generated using Samtools and Varscan (Li et al., 2009, Koboldt et al., 2012) ([pubmed](http://www.ncbi.nlm.nih.gov/pubmed/19505943), [pubmed link](http://www.ncbi.nlm.nih.gov/pubmed/22300766)).
 The GC-content normalised log2 fold change data was generated using using data of the tumor sample and the matched normal sample.
-Using a minimal segment size of 2000 bp and a maximal segment size
+Using a minimal segment size of 2000 bp, a maximal segment size
-of 5000 bp and the alignments with a mapping quality greater than 40 to calculate the fold changes, otherwise the default settings are assumed.
+of 5000 bp, minimal base wise coverage of 1 and the alignments with a mapping quality greater than 40 to calculate the fold changes, otherwise the default settings are assumed.
 The segment calling was done with DNAcopy algoritmn
 (Olshen et al., 2004).
 In addition to the default settings the circulair binary segmentation (CBS) calls were merged if they had an SD of < 0.5 with adjacent segments and weigths were added based on
 ```weigth = mean(normal/sample)+delta(normal,sample)```.
 Where ```normal``` = mean coverage per base in normal control and ```sample``` = mean coverage per base in described sample.
 The results were plotted using R after using perl for format conversion.